 Why is PermaLip different from other lip augmentation techniques?

 PermaLip offers a permanent alternative to repetitive, costly, and painful filler injections, and strives to overcome the potential complications of permanent injectable and solid implants.
-PermaLip is contoured to the shape of your lips, has a smooth surface to minimize tissue in growth, and is reversible.
+PermaLip is contoured to the shape of your lips, has a smooth surface, and is reversible.